sjsrey/ors/ors_address.md

 A key development in the advancement of early science was the decision by the Royal Society to publish results in the form of letters as a way to hasten dissemination relative to book publication.
-Both the format and process of early scientific publishing had self-correction baked into them from the very beginning.
+Both the format and process of scientific publishing had self-correction baked into them from the very beginning.
 Indeed,  the  use of three referees as a model for the review process dates back to this period.
 At the risk of a gross simplification, this model has been successful on the whole as the amount of knowledge produced by the scientific process has grown enormously.
 One consequence of this success is that  the age of the generalist has long been eclipsed and it is  simply impossible for any one scientist to be conversant in the ocean of specializations we now swim in.